COVID-19 Shopping: Website Locates Hard To Find Items Near You

 RESULTS

-A search for toilet paper in the Hartford area on Friday around 11: 30 a.m., provided some interesting results.
+A search for toilet paper in the Worcester area on Friday around 11: 30 a.m., provided some interesting results.
 At the time …

 - Price-gouging: The TP listed on eBay seemed to be priced in-line with the market rate.
 Independent sellers may dramatically overinflate the value of hard-to-find items - it happened last winter with items such as hand sanitizer and paper products.